XRG2014/triforce-freaks/index.md

   - image_path: /assets/images/blog.png
     alt: "blog"
     title: "Blog"
     excerpt: "The Triforce Freaks' Zelda blog.
 We may post anything.
-You never know!"
+You never know!
+We don't promise anything though.
+This page could be completely empty for years, or be filled to the brim!"
     url: "/blog"
     btn_class: "btn--primary"
     btn_label: "Open"
   - image_path: /assets/images/tutorials.png
     alt: "tutorials"
     title: "Tutorials"
     excerpt: "The Triforce Freaks' Zelda tutorials.
 We may post anything.
-You never know!"
+You never know!
+We don't promise anything though.
+This page could be completely empty for years, or be filled to the brim!"
     url: "/tutorials"
     btn_class: "btn--primary"
     btn_label: "Open"